Bitcoin Loans: Your Guide

 Most traditional banks are insured.
 That means that you will get your collateral back even if something happens to the loan provider.
 That is more than we can say for crypto loan providers, as most of them are often unregulated.

-Some, like Nexo and BlockFi, have insurance provisions to cover the unexpected, but that is the exception rather than the rule.
+Some, like Nexo, have insurance provisions to cover the unexpected, but that is the exception rather than the rule.

 How to Get a Bitcoin Loan